-The requirements in subsection 2 of syllabus area E reflect that accountants should also appreciate the difficulty of assessing performance in a divisionalised business, and the problems caused by failing to consider external influences on performance.
+The requirements of syllabus area E reflect that accountants should also appreciate the difficulty of assessing performance in a divisionalised business, and the problems caused by failing to consider external influences on performance.
 This section therefore leads very directly to Advanced Performance Management.

 It can be concluded that Section E is potentially the most important section of the Performance Management syllabus.
 As the relational diagram illustrates (see the Syllabus on the ACCA website), all other aspects of the syllabus lead to this area.
 The point is that this is a performance management exam and not a pure management accounting exam.
 Students must understand this and prepare accordingly.

 This is not an exclusive list, but it gives an indication of some of the examining team’s motivations: